aibtcdev/agent-tools-ts/src/btc-runes/README.md

    - "testnet" (default)
    - "mainnet"

+4. **⚠️ Fee Parameters**: Be extremely careful with:

+   - `fee`: Default is 3 sats/vbyte.
+Higher values dramatically increase costs
+   - `turbo`: Set to `false` by default.
+Setting to `true` can increase fees by 30x+
+   - Misconfiguring these params can inflate a $12 transaction to $450+

-4. **Technical Details**:
+5. **Technical Details**:
+   - Fixed supply of 1 billion tokens
    - All runes are created with 100% premine
-   - Default divisibility is set to 8 decimal places
+   - Default divisibility is set to 6 decimal places
-   - Includes turbo mode for faster processing
-   - Default fee is set to 510 sats
    - File inscription is handled automatically

 ## Response Format